 - Austin Powers: The Spy Who Shagged Me: Felicity Shagwell, as the Distaff Counterpart of Austin himself, hits both parts of this trope; swinger appeal and secret agent toughness.

 - Fire Emblem

-- Most of the Pegasus Knights wear those.
+- Most of the Pegasus Knights wear these.

-- It also seems to be the footwear of choice of Cavaliers from Lenster in Fire Emblem Jugdral like Fin, Carrion, Robert, Glade, etc.
+- It's the footwear of choice of Cavaliers from Lenster in Fire Emblem Jugdral like Fin, Carrion, Robert, Glade, etc.

-- Isabela◊ from Dragon Age II wears leather boots that go all the way up.
+- Dragon Age II: Isabela◊ wears leather boots that go all the way up.
 Presumably, this has something to do in her being a Pirate Girl.
 When Isabela suggests Merrill get a similar pair, Merrill remarks that she feels like she'd get lost in those boots since they're so big.